Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/bones.rst

 - the duplicates become the selected elements and they are placed in grab mode, so you can move them wherever you like.

-If you select part of a chain, by duplicating it you'll get a copy of the selected chain, so the copied bones are interconnected exactly like the original ones.
+If you select part of a chain, by duplicating it you will get a copy of the selected chain, so the copied bones are interconnected exactly like the original ones.

 The duplicate of a bone which is parented to another bone will also be parented to the same